alopezlago/MODAQ/README.md

         and "New game (spreadsheet)"
     -   Could also export to a Google Sheet.
 Might be best to make this an option on new game, so it can always be persisted there in case we get into a bad state.
--   Move different CycleItems to their own components, so we can properly memoize callbacks
 -   Add format rules so we can support powers (and see how the parser generates them)
 -   Add a button/text when we've run out of tossups (or bonuses?) to do one of the following
     -   Import more questions, so we can track the data